-Dr. Philip Gordon is a Senior Advisor at ASG, where he works both in the Middle East and Europe practice areas.
+Dr. Philip Gordon is a Senior Advisor at ASG, where he works in both the Middle East and Europe practice areas.
 Dr. Gordon has extensive knowledge of these regions after many years of leadership in the public and private sectors, including at the White House, the State Department, the Brookings Institution and the Council on Foreign Relations, where he is now a Senior Fellow.

 Dr. Gordon was Special Assistant to the President and White House Coordinator for the Middle East, North Africa, and the Gulf Region from 2013 to 2015.
 As the most senior White House official focused on the greater Middle East, he worked closely with the President, Secretary of State, and National Security Advisor on issues including the Iranian nuclear program, Middle East peace negotiations, U.S. relations with the gulf states, and bilateral relations with Israel, Egypt, Jordan, and Lebanon.